 This is such a fun, versatile buttercream technique.
-Once you know how, you can easily change up the colors or cake comb that you are using to create all sorts of fun designs for birthdays, baby showers, weddings, and more!
+Once you know how, you can change up the colors or cake comb that you are using to create all sorts of fun designs for birthdays, baby showers, weddings, and more!

-How do you make a buttercream-striped cake?
+How do you make a Striped Buttercream cake?